lyriael/ese2011-simple-ui/README.md

 ## ese2011 simple ui

+### to log in to the application use username: judith pw: ese

 There are still several problems within the project that I could not solve.

 -renaming the folder to calendar (I think I would have to reorganize the whole structre?)